 What’s the Role of Supply Chain Planning in Business?

-When supply chain planning, you must take production capacity data about suppliers into account and note if they’re delivering completed products, or parts that will be assembled further down the supply chain.
+When supply chain planning, you must take production capacity data about suppliers into account and note if they’re delivering completed products or parts that will be assembled further down the supply chain.
 This helps you determine how much product they’ll have available and when.

 Supply chain forecasting helps you look at supplier data and determine the amount that should be ordered and delivered over a specific time period.
 Of course, other factors are at play, such as economics, technology and weather.

 Demand planning is also important, as it drives the decision-making in supply chain planning.
 With demand forecasting, you estimate the goods and services that customers will buy in the near future.
-In fact, any forecasting that zeros in on supply and demand is going to inform your supply chain plan.
+In fact, any forecasting that zeros in on supply and demand are going to inform your supply chain plan.